Is Florida online gambling legal?

 Furthermore, the tribe isn’t shy about weaponizing these payments.
 The tribe withheld payment from the state multiple times when they were unsatisfied with something in the market.
 As a result, any new gambling would have to give the Seminoles a hefty segment of the market share.

 But at the same time, there are plenty of other interested parties.
 The numerous pari-mutuel facilities and racinos have an obvious financial interest as well.
 None of those businesses would want to lose market share to an expanding Seminole operation.
 It’s the crux of the problem behind Florida sports betting.

 Everyone wants a piece of Florida sports betting

 Consequently, the ownership group of two pari-mutuels filed lawsuits over the ‘hub-and-spoke’ sports betting model.
-West Flagler Associates filed both state and federal lawsuits over the provisions.
+West Flagler Associates and its various gaming entities filed both state and federal lawsuits over the provisions.

-Other major operators don’t want to get closed out
+Other major FL gambling operators don’t want to get closed out

 Outside entities are also vying for the ability to serve the Florida market.
 Online sports betting giants FanDuel and DraftKings funded a failed 2022 ballot initiative that would’ve allowed non-Florida companies to operate online sportsbooks in the Sunshine State.

 The initiative failed to even get on the ballot for the 2022 election cycle, but the Florida Supreme Court already gave the PACs a head start on their efforts for 2024.
 DraftKings CEO Jason Robins said he was “confident” their initiative will be in front of voters in two years.